By:

 Bamu, Pamhidzai H. and Teresa Marchiori 2020.
 The Recognition and Protection of Informal Traders in COVID-19 Laws: Lessons from Africa.
 WIEGO

-This paper analyses the COVID-19 laws of 41 Anglophone, Francophone and Lusophone African countries with an informal trading lens.
-It considers the implications of these laws for informal traders' continuity of work, measures to prevent the spread of COVID-19 and social dialogue and engagement with governments.
+This paper analyzes the COVID-19 laws of 41 Anglophone, Francophone and Lusophone African countries with an informal trading lens.
+It considers the implications of these laws for informal traders' continuity of work, measures to prevent the spread of COVID-19, and social dialogue and engagement with governments.

-This paper analysed COVID-19 laws of the following 41 African countries over the period from March to October 2020:
+This paper analyzed COVID-19 laws of the following 41 African countries from March to October 2020:

 - Anglophone Africa: Botswana, Eritrea, Eswatini, Gambia, Ghana, Kenya, Lesotho, Liberia, Malawi, Mauritius, Namibia, Nigeria, Seychelles, Sierra Leone, South Africa, South Sudan, Uganda, Zambia, Zimbabwe (19);